Last Updated on February 15, 2025

 - Vanuatu

-2) Countries that only need a PASSPORT to visit Bolivia
+2) Countries that Only Require a PASSPORT to Visit Bolivia

-The countries that are in this section only require their citizens to present a passport to enter Bolivia.
-Many of these countries are from Western Europe, also Canada from North America.
+Citizens of the countries listed in this section *only need to present a passport to enter Bolivia*.
+Many of these countries are in Western Europe, as well as Canada in North America.
 Citizens of these countries can stay in Bolivia for up to 90 days per year.

-The Bolivian laws that stated how to enter Bolivia have categorized the following countries within 1st group (Grupo 1), as citizens from these countries don’t impose almost any risk when entering Bolivia, also because they have good relationships with Bolivia.
+Bolivian laws have categorized the following countries within Group 1, as citizens from these countries pose minimal risk when entering Bolivia and have strong diplomatic relationships with Bolivia.

 North America: